 That may be due to a lack of good human research on this.

 And then one has to wonder if it did work, what would stop people from becoming addicted to kratom?
-It would be like going from one addition to another.
+It would be like going from one addiction to another.
 Indeed, from the comments below, kratom addiction is something some people have been wondering about and trying to take steps to avoid.

 If the FDA is correct and kratom ingredients look like opioids and bind to opioid receptors, then this could lend evidence of it's alleged addictive nature.